GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 the speed with which such bugs are detected and removed depends to a large degree on the willingness of the user community to report these to us in a useful manner.
-When your car breaks down, simply telling the mechanic that it doesn’t work will hardly speed up the repair or cut back costs!
+When your car breaks down, simply telling the mechanic that it doesn't work will hardly speed up the repair or cut back costs!
 Therefore, we ask that if you detect a bug, first make sure that it in fact is a bug and not a user error.
 Then, send us email about the problem.
 Be sure to include all the information necessary for us to